JLin-99/nextjs-blog/posts/ssg-ssr.md

 On the other hand, Static Generation is **not** a good idea if you cannot pre-render a page ahead of a user's request.
 Maybe the page shows frequently updated data, and the content changes on every request.

 In that case, use **Server-Side Rendering**.
 It will be slower, but the pre-rendered page will always be up-to-date.
-Or skip pre-rendering and use client-side JavaScript to populate data.
+Or skip pre-rendering and use client-Side JavaScript to populate data.